ElderByte/ts-logger/README.md

 # TypeScript logger

-A simple but highly customizable TypeScript logger, bundled with rollup in es5 format.
+A simple but highly customizable TypeScript logger.

+* Bundled with rollup in es5 format.
+* Configure once - if used in libraries you consume, the main app can configure the logger globally
-Works well with Angular 5 Apps and AOT compilation.
+* Works well with other frameworks.
+* Angular 5 Apps and AOT compilation is supported.

 # Installation